Pembrolizumab (Keytruda®) is an immunotherapy drug used to treat many types of cancer.

-Women are advised not to breastfeed while having this treatment.
+You are advised not to breastfeed while having this treatment, or for some time after treatment finishes.
 This is because the drugs could be passed to the baby through breast milk.

 Medical and dental treatment

-If you need medical treatment for any reason other than cancer, always tell the doctors and nurses that you are having cancer treatment.
+If you need medical treatment for any reason other than cancer, always tell the doctor and nurse that you are having cancer treatment.
+Show them your patient alert card.
 Give them the contact details for your cancer doctor so they can ask for advice.

 If you think you need dental treatment, talk to your cancer doctor or nurse.
-Always tell your dentist you are having this treatment.
+Always tell your dentist you are having cancer treatment.

 This information has been written, revised and edited by Macmillan Cancer Support’s Cancer Information Development team.
 It has been reviewed by expert health professionals and people living with cancer.